 The popularity of car-sharing solutions will also be influenced by cost.
 The cost calculation will be the long-term deciding factor: having your own car or sharing it with others.
 One can assume that anyone who will be travelling regularly, would prefer to have a car of their own, and those who are travelling irregularly will be more likely to carshare.
 There will always be those who prefer privacy and those who simply enjoy driving.
 These people will favour having their own vehicle, preferably from the premium sector.

 When discussing the automotive sector, we must remember the current economic climate.
 Even before the pandemic, the whole sector was experiencing a crisis.
 People started buying fewer cars in the wake of the new technology.
 The pandemic has only highlighted this stagnation.

 When talking about something new, I mean vehicles that are powered by alternative sources such as electric, hydrogen-fuelled or hybrid cars.
 This stagnation has also been influenced by the discussion around whether to allow cars with combustion engines into city centres and the regulations that have followed this discussion.
 In Germany, there are certain areas where cars that can’t meet the emissions criteria will not be allowed into the city.
 Some cities have also increased these restrictions during the pandemic.
 In such cases, the only response is to use an electric car.
 All of these changes have had a significant influence on the sales of new cars.

-One also needs to remember about the effect that new players in the automotive sector such as Tesla have on the market.
+One also needs to remember about the effect that new players in the automotive sector, such as Tesla, have on the market.
 They have clearly shown that electric cars can be a viable alternative to combustion cars.
-Long-established car manufactures have got the message and now they’re trying to catch up with industry newbies.
+Long-established car manufacturers have got the message, and now they’re trying to catch up with industry newbies.